cardyok/penetration-test-project/README.md

 ```
 aireplay --deauth 0 -a BSSID -c MAC wlan0
 ```
 6. Crack the password.
-6a.
    Get a wordlist.
 Two approaches for this part.
-(Assuming wordlist file is wl.txt)
-   a.
-Downloaded wordlists from https://github.com/berzerk0/Probable-Wordlists/tree/master/Real-Passwords/WPA-Length
+(Assuming wordlist file is wl.txt)a.
+Downloaded wordlists from https://github.com/berzerk0/Probable-Wordlists/tree/master/Real-Passwords/WPA-Lengthb.
-   b.
 Generated my custom wordlist.
 Since when I am attacking my own wifi, I have some information about the password pattern and it makes the process easier.
-In real world this process is done by social engineering.
+In real world this process is done by social engineering.6b.

-6b.
 Then compare it with locally generated MIC from password from wordlist to find the correct password.
 ```
 aircrack-ng output-01.cap -w wl.txt
 ```